UFC Fight Night: Rodriguez vs. Penn: Predictions & Analysis

 Mihajlovic

-There's a real Elo separation here: Christensen at 862 versus Mihajlovic at 748.
-That 114-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Christensen at 819 versus Mihajlovic at 678.
+That 142-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Christensen throws significantly more leather — a 3.2 sig. strike per minute gap.
 Mihajlovic is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Mihajlovic has tighter striking defense, making opponents miss more often.

 The Pick: Joachim Christensen over Bojan Mihajlovic.
-We're leaning Christensen here at 69%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+We're leaning Christensen here at 72%, a solid but not overwhelming edge.
+Notably, the betting market has Christensen at 68% implied while our model sees 72% — a 4-point disagreement that could signal value.

 Dmitrii Smoliakov